Architectural mythology: Ancient Greek architecture

 The ancient Greek temples were often enhanced with mythological decorations from the columns to the roof.
 The architectural functions of the temple mainly concentrated on the cella with the cult statue.
-The architectural elaboration served to stress the dignity of the cella.
+The architectural elaboration served to stress the dignity of the cella.These statues of the god or goddess were usually represented standing up or sitting down in the central space of the temple.
+The early statues were made of wood and then were transitioned to be made out of stone or cast bronze.
+Two of the finest statues for temples built was the statue of Zeus at Olympia or Athena at the Parthenon, they were both a combination of gold and ivory with Zeus been considered as one of the seven wonder of the ancient world.